pip-services/pip-services-docs/content/en/node/expressions/tokenizers/itokenizer_state.md

 linkTitle: "ITokenizerState"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    A tokenizerState returns a token, given a scanner, an initial character read from the scanner, and a tokenizer that is conducting an overall tokenization of the scanner.
+   Interface for TokenizerStates.
 ---

 ### Description

+The ITokenizerState interface is used by TokenizerStates.
+A tokenizerState returns a token, given a scanner, an initial character read from the scanner, and a tokenizer that is conducting an overall tokenization of the scanner.

+Important points

-The tokenizer will typically have a character state table that decides which state to use, depending on an initial character.
+- The tokenizer will typically have a character state table that decides which state to use, depending on an initial character.
 If a single character is insufficient, a state such as *SlashState* will read a second character, and may delegate to another state, such as *SlashStarState*.

-This prospect of delegation is the reason that the *nextToken()* method has a tokenizer argument.
+- This prospect of delegation is the reason that the *nextToken()* method has a tokenizer argument.

 ### Instance methods